 I was waiting for a sad day when I extremely missed my mom to make this cake.
-It’s been officially one year without seeing her since I left Venezuela.
+It’s been officially three years without seeing her since I left Venezuela.
 I won’t make this long but if you are interested in knowing what is happening in Venezuela — and why there are many Venezuelans leaving their homeland — you can see this video.

 This is my mom’s’ signature cake, “La Torta de Auyama de Irma (my mom)” is well known in the seven kingdoms — or at least among our friends from the church.

 **Disclaimer: We are a participant in the Amazon Services LLC Associates Program.
 Some of our links are affiliate links

 What type of pum

 pkin do you use for a torta de auyama?

 My mom likes to use cinderella or autumn gold pumpkin instead of butternut because it gives a stronger flavor.

 Of course, you can always use the type of pumpkin you prefer.